bryanpaget/namespace-auditor/README.md

    kubectl apply -f examples/test-namespace.yaml

 2. Check controller logs:
-   kubectl logs -l app=namespace-cleaner --follow
+   kubectl logs -l app=namespace-auditor --follow

 3. When the associated Azure AD user is deleted:
    - Namespace will be annotated with deletion timestamp